ronE-zip/dontforgettohavefun/README.md

 # dontforgettohavefun

-*debug* want to make the animation shuffle through the different variants of the phrase "dont forget to have fun" *debug*
+*debug* - want to make the animation shuffle through the different variants of the phrase "dont forget to have fun"

 next steps-